-UnlockMath.com offers online courses for Foundations (a review of all basic concepts needed for Pre-Algebra), Pre-Algebra, Algebra I, Geometry, Algebra II, and Pre-Calculus (an honors course that gets into Calculus) that students can access at any time—no live classes to work into your schedule.
-This review is based upon the Pre-Algebra course, but other courses are similar.
+UnlockMath.com offers online courses for Foundations (a review of all basic concepts needed for Pre-Algebra), Pre-Algebra, Algebra I, Geometry, Algebra II, and Pre-Calculus (an honors course that gets into Calculus).
+Students can access the courses at any time—there are no live classes to work into your schedule.
+This review is based upon the Pre-Algebra course, but the other courses are similar.

 UnlockMath includes online problem solving, testing, grading, and reporting.
 In addition, there are unlimited Practice Problems on each lesson’s topic plus continuous review with Stay Sharp problems.
 If students want to do more than one set of Practice Problems or Stay Sharp problems, the program generates new sets of problems, and the student’s best score is recorded.
 For each lesson, there is an optional Challenge question to stretch students’ critical thinking skills.
 If students answer a challenge question correctly, they receive extra credit, but it does not count against them if they try and fail.
 There are no “do-overs” with the challenge question.

 Reference notes summarize key points in each lesson and help students review without going back through all of the videos.
 In addition, the reference notes have a glossary of keywords with definitions.
 Questions in the review assignments, tests, and quizzes have links to where concepts were taught, making it easy for students to go back and review a topic.